bethinkpl/bit-docs/vue.md

 ### Advanced aka _TODO SPA_
 * I can use an external plugin
+* I can use mixins to avoid code duplication
 * I can use routes to navigate in the application using Vue router
 * I can use Vuex state manager to simplify data flow in the application
 * I can validate Prop Types